joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 <% end %>
 ```

+Herb has since added support for this pattern in https://github.com/marcoroth/herb/pull/1153, but I think this is a case where the refactored code is just better anyways.

 We had about 150 cases like this, which you might think would have been pretty painful to refactor.
 And you would have been right a year ago!
-But with the recent Claude Opus models, we've had a basically 100% success rate of one-shot fixes simply by pasting in the Herb error.
+But with the recent Claude Opus models, I've had a basically 100% success rate of one-shot fixes simply by pasting in the Herb error.
 Herb does of course have a `--fix` option as well, but for the cases where it doesn't, AI has done a very effective job.

-Herb has since added support for this pattern in https://github.com/marcoroth/herb/pull/1153, but I think this is a case where the refactored code is just better anyways.

 ### Invalid ruby

 But some of the bugs were quite serious.
-We caught invalid Ruby in quite a few places:
+Herb caught invalid Ruby in quite a few places:

 ```html+erb
 <% if x.y? && x.z? && %>